Fluency in Music

 Learning to speak Music fluently is most successfully achieved in the same way a new human acquires spoken language.
 The crazy thing is, we are all native Music speakers; it’s our first language.
 All of us.
 Some of us just got so focused on learning our second language (spoken word) that Music stepped back for a while.

-Like our spoken languages, music is comprised of sounds, and we label those sounds just like we do in spoken language.
+Like our spoken languages, music is comprised of frequency in sound, and we label those sounds just like we do in spoken language

 • Music’s letters are tones.
 Tones are frequencies.